Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 Its core responsibilities:

 ### Address assignment via SLAAC:
-If the RA contains a prefix with the “autonomous address-configuration” (A) flag set, `slaacd` will automatically assign a global unicast address (GUA) or link-local address on that interface.
+If the RA contains a prefix with the “autonomous address-configuration” (A) flag set, `slaacd` will automatically assign a global unicast address (GUA) on that interface.
 (N/A in our case)

 ### Default route installation:
 If the RA’s router lifetime is non-zero, `slaacd` installs an IPv6 default route via the RA source.